DSD-DBS/capella-dockerimages/ci-templates/gitlab/README.md

 The image builder template builds all images supported by this repository and pushes them to any Docker registry.
 We use it in our automated deployment environment for our [Collaboration project](https://github.com/DSD-DBS/capella-collab-manager).
+We have restricted internet access in our build environment, so the Gitlab CI is optimized for restricted network access.

 Please add the following section to your `.gitlab-ci.yml`: